 There is a wide variety of horse breeds and asides from their beauty and strength, they are also renowned for their speed.
 And while there are no perfect horse breeds, there are breeds that have been deemed more suitable than other breeds.
 A typical example shows horses are not suited for all types of races.
 Some are calmer and more receptive than others.

 In choosing a horse breed for riding, it is advised you pick a horse on the basis of its temperament and its training.
 According to animal experts, you can determine if a horse is right for you by spending adequate time with it.

-A list of some of the best horse breeds fit for riding has been listed below, accompanied by a detailed description of each horse breed and their uniqueness.
+A list of some of the best horse breeds fit for riding has been listed below, accompanied by a detailed description of each horse breed and its uniqueness.

 American Quarter Horse

 The American Quarter Horse is often regarded as the topmost horse breed in America.
-This horse breed can be energetic with a finely chiselled head, wide forehead and standing at a height of 56 to 64 inches.
+This horse breed can be energetic with a finely chiseled head, wide forehead, and standing at a height of 56 to 64 inches.

 Image courtesy UAFW

 American Quarter Horses are muscular and compact and their average temperament allows them to adapt to situations and people.
 They are perfectly made for life on a ranch and can be frequently seen at western events.
 This breed has proven to be well-suited for showjumping competitions and dressage shows.